-The younger, bigger brother of 2013's The Legendary Let's Play.
-Not satisfied with playing a dozen or two games and being done with it, The D Pad opted to try something different as a followup to the first Franchise Play experiment, by declaring that they would play the entire Mega Man franchise, rather than just the "core series".
+The younger, bigger brother of 2013's The D-Pad: The Legendary Let's Play.
+Not satisfied with playing a dozen or two games and being done with it, The D-Pad opted to try something different as a followup to the first Franchise Play experiment, by declaring that they would play the entire Mega Man franchise, rather than just the "core series".

 On December 17, 2014 (while The Legendary Let's Play was wrapping up), The D-Pad released an announcement teaser for the series, showing off the 64 games they intend to tackle (though some previously missed games have since been added to the mix).
 The series began with a Capcom retrospective on January 19, 2015, and has released daily video content since then, including standard Let's Play videos, an opening and closing analysis of each game they play, and even reviews of the various televised Mega Man media in a crossover with Seriesly.

 Due to the scope of the project and the limitations of YouTube playlist sizes, the series is split into several parts on YouTube.
 The overall block of videos is viewable in a special dashboard playlist, and more links are listed on the series' recap page.

 Provides examples of:

 - The Bad Guy Wins: When Rick and Evil Ben square off in the Mega Man & Bass finale, the usual outro appears on-screen, until Evil Ben interrupts it to shoot Rick with his own time-travel gun.
 Rick vanishes into an alternate past, where no Mega Man games exist, leaving John at the mercy of Evil Ben.

 - Beard of Sorrow: Rick slowly winds up growing a beard from the summer of 2016 on, signifying a similar mental snap that Ben endured during his time in the alternate world.